l7mp/mc-wan/README.md

 ### Server-side L7 policies

-Suppose the service owner wants to filter incoming requests on the HTTP header: to the path `/payment` only `GET` requests are allows, everything else is denied.
-Assuming the server-side cluster runs Istio, the below VirtualService should do the trick (the below assumes the default `spec.gateways: mesh` so it will go to all sidecars running the `payment.secure` service).
+Suppose the service owner wants to filter incoming requests on the HTTP header: to the path `/payment` only `GET` requests are allowed, everything else is denied.
+Assuming the server-side cluster runs Istio, the below VirtualService should do the trick (the below assumes the default `spec.gateways: mesh` so the L7 policy will be enforced at all pods running the `payment.secure` service).

 ``` yaml
 apiVersion: networking.istio.io/v1beta1